opentripplanner/OpenTripPlanner/script/Readme.md

 # Owner: J. Brown, Fun & Fast Transit Inc

 if [ "$1" == "-h" ]  || [ "$1" == "--help" ]; then
-  echo "The purpouse of the script is .." echo "Usage: ..." echo "Parameters: "
+  echo "The purpose of the script is .." echo "Usage: ..." echo "Parameters: "
   :